Mazid2003/Voice-assistant-using-python/README.md

 # Voice-assistant-using-python

-**Note:This is only a basic version, but you can operate more applications on your laptop through this project.**
+**Note: This is only a basic version, but you can operate more applications on your laptop through this project.**

 **📌 Project Overview**